Privacy Policy

 3.1 Cookies

-This site sets the technically necessary (transient) session cookie – it is just somehow necessary so that you can call the site.
-The cookie is a small text file that is exchanged between my site and your browser.
-It lands on your computer and contains the session ID.
-As soon as you close your browser, the cookie is gone.
-Since no other (peristent or third party) cookies are set, I can spare you and myself the cookie hint on the homepage.
+This website sets the technically necessary session cookie – it is somehow necessary for you to be able to access the website.
+The cookie is a small text file that is exchanged between my website and your browser.
+It ends up on your computer and contains the session ID.
+When you close your browser, the cookie disappears again.
+Since no other (permanent or third-party) cookies are set, I can spare you and myself the cookie notice on the homepage.

-When you access my website, the server systems of our hoster collect the following data, which is technically necessary to display our websites to you and to ensure stability and security.
+When you access my website, my host’s server systems collect the data listed below.
+The collection of this data is technically necessary to display the site to you and to ensure stability and security.

 • IP address